a-mhamdi/rover_ctrl/README.md

-# Autonomous navigation of a mobile robot navigation using ROS2 - Humble Hawksbill
+# Autonomous navigation of a mobile robot using ROS2 - Humble Hawksbill

 - Add this alias to your preferred shell startup script _(`zsh` in my case)_
     ```zsh